hermanekt/Zabbix_wildfly_eap_jboss_monitoring/README.md

 ```
 Minimal requirements and installation:
 1) Zabbix 3.4+
 2) Installed fixed Zabbix Java Gateway.
 From this repo.
 In future zabbix maybe have own fix.
-I send me fix in to zabbix.
+I sent the info to the zabbix.
-	* If you don't have CentOS 7 or RHEL 7 I fix in source, you need make own rpm package.
+	* If you don't have CentOS 7 or RHEL 7, you need make own rpm package.
 	* I change in this file is:
 	```
 	/root/rpmbuild/SOURCES/zabbix-3.4.9/src/zabbix_java/src/com/zabbix/gateway/JMXItemChecker.java
 	```
 	* We started change on the line 274:
 	```
 	274	// This is changed for replace special characters